des1gnerw1tch/hue-lights-dash-controller/README.md

 # Hue lights web controller
 Control Phillips Hue lights from any device on your wifi with this webpage, hosted on a Linux machine.
 Does not require a Hue Bridge.
 Perfect for raspberry pi or other small SBCs.

-1. Make sure bluetooth is up on linux machine and BlueZ is installed
+1. Make sure package BlueZ is installed and bluetooth service is running on Linux machine
 2. Make sure uv is installed https://docs.astral.sh/uv/
 3. Run `uv sync`
 4. Find MAC address of bulb using `uv run scan.py`